 - Check out this list of over 250 book reviewers

 - What is a lord of the middle ages?
 Find out here

 - Head here to download a worldbuilding template

 - A guide to creating a fantasy map

 In this section, I’ve included the answers to some commonly asked questions when it comes to medieval castles in fantasy.

-Most European medieval castles consisted of a main fortification, often where the lord lived.
-A great hall, or banquet hall, was common too, so too a chapel, stables, workshops, kitchens and living quarters for the servants.
+Most European medieval castles consisted of the main fortification, often where the lord lived.
+A great hall, or banquet hall, was common too, as was a chapel, stables, workshops (like a blacksmith), kitchens and living quarters for the servants.
 There may also have been a village area where residents lived.